 More about it: The quintessential college bar, the Big Time has big wooden tables and offers affordable, hearty food for lean students and rich, dark beers for everyone.
 The Stranger's Lester Black notes, "Big Time is one of the country's oldest craft breweries and Seattle's oldest continuously operating brewery...Big Time's cellar of beers form a sort of history book for Seattle's beer scene, as many of the region's brewers have spent time working the mash tun on the Ave.
 Dozens of other breweries have employees who passed through Big Time's brewhouse, including Diamond Knot, American Brewing, Beardslee Public House, and Flying Bike."

-More about it: This beloved watering hole previously announced it would close permanently in summer 2020, but it has since been taken over by new owners and longtime regulars Seth Howard (owner of The Collins Pub, Last Drop Bottle Shop, and Draft Punk), Al Donohue, and Jen Gonyer.
+More about it: This beloved watering hole previously announced it would close permanently in summer 2020, but it has since been taken over by new owners and longtime regulars Seth Howard (owner of The Collins Pub Like Add to a List , Last Drop Bottle Shop Like Add to a List , and Draft Punk Like Add to a List ), Al Donohue, and Jen Gonyer.
 The team intends to retain the spirit of the original pub but has given it some TLC, including a deep clean, updated electricity and plumbing, new kitchen and bar equipment, and refinished woodwork.
 They've also brought back all of the original menu items, with the exception of the bagel dog (due to sourcing issues and eliminating microwaved menu items), along with a few new ones, like pizza bread with house-made marinara.
-The beer menu has also been expanded with brews from local breweries like Cloudburst, Ravenna, and Maritime.
+The beer menu has also been expanded with brews from local breweries like Cloudburst, Ravenna Like Add to a List , and Maritime Like Add to a List .
 Charles Mudede writes, "During a recent visit to the wood-rich basement bar, I ordered from the pub's menu of grub a Hot Italian Grinder.
 This was my favorite item of the former College Inn Pub, and my question was just this: Did the HIG change under new ownership?
 By the taste of it, it was much the same as before: perfectly simple, moderately meaty, and the right size (not too big and too small).
 My love for the grinder was renewed.
 There is hope for the post-pandemic world."

 More about it: Lester Black once wrote for The Stranger, "The University District is packed with cheap Korean jjigae restaurants, but the best is this generic-sounding basement restaurant a few steps off the Ave."
 He touted its "incredibly cheap and delicious earthenware bowls of bulgogi, broiled squid, pork tofu soup, and spicy barbecue pork.
 True to Korean tradition of banchan, each entrée includes unlimited amounts of five side dishes: kimchi, cold potato with soy (gamjajorim), seasoned soybean sprouts (kongnamul), scallion pancake (pajeon), and fish cake (odeng)."